-After the building has passed final inspection, a Certificate of Occupancy (CO) will be issued by the Building Division to close out the permit.
-This CO certifies that all codes have been met and the structure is in compliance at the time of the CO.
+After the building has passed final inspection, a Certificate of Occupancy (CO) will be issued by the Building Division within 5 days to close out the permit.
+This CO certifies that all codes have been met and the structure is in compliance at the time of the final inspection.
 After receiving your CO, the structure can be occupied.
-The structure is then subject to the International Property Maintenance Code, as adopted by the City.
+The structure is then subject to the International Property Maintenance Code and existing International Building Code, as adopted by the City.

 If I am interested, who do I contact...